ronpang/WizFi360-cpy/examples/Firmware upgrade/README.md

 # Firmware Upgrade

-It is a example code to allow WizFi360-EVB-PICO user to upgrade WizFi360's Firmware
+It is a example code to allow WizFi360-EVB-PICO user to upgrade WizFi360's Firmware.

-## Getting start for Adafruit IO
-For applying an Adafruit account and how to use adafruit accounts, please refer to [Get start adafruit IO][link-get start]

 ## 🤖 Basic Setup
 ### Step 1: How to install circuit Python into WizFi360-EVB-PICO (same method as adding to Raspberry Pi Pico)